evandromurilo/rogue/readme.md

 [x] visible area per level
-[x] turn stair into struct (so we can go to arbitrary maps and x y locations) generate stairs randomly basic inventory and get item
+[x] turn stair into struct (so we can go to arbitrary maps and x y locations) generate stairs randomly
+[x] basic inventory and get item
+[x] xplore mode
+do not let cursor get out of bounds list inventory command